 Alone for the first time, Lauren finds herself in London.
 Living in solitude, her empty flat soon gets invaded by the incessant ringing of a telephone.
 The anonymous male voice on the other end drives her into a realm of fantasy.
 Lauren is captivated by the man.
 When her dependence on illusion breaks, she is forced to regain control of her life.

 Sexline showcased at BAFTA London and screened at many international festivals including The World of Women’s Cinema (WOW) 2016 Sydney/Australia, BUFVC Learning on Screen awards 2015 and Screentest Film Festival 2015.

 LA PETITE MORT I

 An experimental film shot in New York streets exploring a loss of consciousness: a trip.

-An essay film exploring the female gender in a patriarchal context through the use of traditional babushka dolls.
+An essay film exploring the female gender in the patriarchal context through a play with traditional babushka dolls.

-A short film questioning morals and conventions of the sacred against idea of freedom.
+Morals and conventions of the sacred against the idea of freedom.
 Where does our freedom end others’ begin?